-All-natural is all the rage, and for good reason.
+All-natural skin care is all the rage, and for good reason.
 With consumer education improving, the public is learning about the long-term consequences of certain ingredients in skin care products.
 However, “natural” isn’t always “better,” and it’s important to know the difference between natural skincare that really works and ingredients that may actually cause damage to your skin.

 Natural Skin Care Tips: Ingredients to Avoid